dlujan/jobtracker/README.md

-# electron-create-react-app-boilerplate
+# Job Tracker

-A simple electron app boilerplate powered by create-react-app.
+A clean and simple desktop app made with React and Electron that lets you easily manage your jobs and income.

 ![screenshot_1](https://imgur.com/aJAGmfE.jpg)